pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

   and communicated clearly.
 This helps the user quickly understand what went wrong and where.
 * Use **[conditional statements](../checks-conditionals/python-conditionals)**
-  to check for specific conditions before executing certain parts of your code, which can help catch issues early.
+  to check for specific conditions before executing certain parts.
+This allows you to create specific workflows that your code followed based on specific conditions.
 * **[Try/except blocks](../checks-conditionals/python-function-checks)** allow
-  you to handle potential errors by attempting an operation and catching any exceptions if they occur, providing useful feedback without crashing the entire program.
+  you to handle potential errors by attempting an operation and catching any exceptions if they occur, providing useful feedback.
+In some cases you may want the program to end on an error.
+In other cases, you may want to handle it in a specific way.

-When you can, try to use a [Pythonic approach](pythonic-checks) to catch errors early.
-This means asking for forgiveness later (often using try/except blocks) vs using conditional statements to check the state or type of an object.
+When you can, try to use a [Pythonic approach](pythonic-checks) to catch errors early; this means asking for forgiveness later (often using try/except blocks) vs. using conditional statements to check an object's state or type.

 ```{code-cell} ipython3
 ---